MightyBullMoose/LackeyCCG-INWO/high/Read_Me.txt

 article for special play rules for a One Big Deck game.

 The "Fan" cards are fan created cards pulled from various sources.
-They are probably completely broken and aunplayable.
+They are probably completely broken and unplayable.
 Or fun.
 Definately fun.
 Use them at your own risk.

 --------------------------------------------------------------------------------